AI Legislative Guide |

 AI Legislative Guide

-No specific legislation on AI has been implemented in the UK.
-The UK Government has established a framework for sector-specific regulation of AI through existing UK regulators.
-However, The Information Commissioner’s Office has issued guidance on AI and Data Protection and the Medicines and Healthcare Products Regulatory Agency has issued guidance on Software and Artificial Intelligence as a Medical Device.
+The Information Commissioner’s Office has issued guidance on AI and Data Protection.
+The Medicines and Healthcare Products Regulatory Agency has issued guidance on Software and Artificial Intelligence as a Medical Device.
+Ofgem has issued guidance on "Ethical AI use in the energy sector".

 The Scottish Government has made it mandatory to register any use of AI in the Scottish public sector in the Scottish AI Register (which is currently voluntary) - mandatory registration will begin with Scottish Government departments as part of a phased approach across the wider public sector.